MGNX INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Macrogenics, Inc. Investors With Substantial Losses Have Opportunity To Lead Cla...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-05, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against MacroGenics, Inc. (“MacroGenics” or“the Company”) (NASDAQ: MGNX) and certain of its officers.
+NEW YORK, Aug.
+9, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against MacroGenics, Inc. ("MacroGenics" or "the Company") (NASDAQ: MGNX ) and certain of its officers.

 Class Definition